Phased Implementation of CMMC Requirements Has Begun!

 1. Achieve CMMC Status of Final Level 2.

-2. Undergo an assessment every three years by the Defense Contract Management Agency’s Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
+2. Undergo an assessment every three years by the Defense Contract Management Agency’s (DCMA) Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).

 3. Provide an annual affirmation verifying compliance with the 24 identified requirements from NIST SP 800-172.